 In 1366, Chapel Royal was constructed and influenced by the famous castle church of St Mary on the north side of the square.
 By 1538, it was converted into munitions storage and eventually demolished to become the North Barracks in 1754.
 When the garrison left the castle in 1923, the barracks were turned into a memorial to the lives lost during the First World War (1914-18).

 It didn’t take long for the memorial to begin commemorating fallen soldiers from the Second World War and later conflicts.

 5. St Margaret’s Chapel

 This small room is the oldest building in the castle, and in the city of Edinburgh.
 St Margaret’s Chapel was built in 1130 by King David, in memory of his mother Queen Margaret, later St Margaret.

-In 1314, King Robert Bruce ordered the castle be destroyed.
-The chapel was spared but damage is still evident with burnt and reddened stonework on its south side.
+In 1314, King Robert Bruce ordered the castle to be destroyed.
+The chapel was spared but the damage is still evident with burnt and reddened stonework on its south side.

 6. Mons Meg

 Mons Meg is a siege cannon, forged in 1449.
 She weighed 6 tonnes and could fire a cannon almost 2 miles.
 Once Bronze cannons were created, Mons Meg became obsolete.